🖨️ Print / Save Agenda

 Mariana Markovic, RN, MN, MHSC, CHE

-Stage IV Colorectal Cancer Survivor; Healthcare Consultant, Independent Healthcare Consulting Inc.; Patient Advocate
+Stage IV Colon Cancer Survivor; Healthcare Consultant, Independent Healthcare Consulting Inc.; Patient Advocate

 Laura Greer

-Patient Expert; Executive Vice President and Global Client Lead, Health & Wellness, Burson Canada; Breast Cancer Advocate
+Patient Expert; Breast Cancer Advocate; Executive Vice President, Health & Wellness, Burson Canada

 3:00 p.m. - 3:15 p.m.